 While looking forward to enjoying a panoramic view throughout the train ride, do bring along your usual travel must-haves: hat, sunscreen and a pair of sunshades to protect your eyes when sight-seeing.
 Wear comfortable clothes and make sure to pick a pair of comfortable walking shoes.
 Grab some insect repellent to stash inside your backpack and chewable tablets to ward off any motion sickness.
 Limit your baggage sizes so there won’t be much to carry with you and make sure to know early on where the lockers, restrooms and wheelchairs are, just in case.

 Travelling with friends and family is more enjoyable when you are insured with a reliable travel insurance partner.
-Contact Chubb Travel Insurance for more details about single trip travel insurance that suits your travel itinerary.
+Check out Chubb Travel Insurance for to customise a travel insurance plan that suits your travel itinerary.